-In July of this past summer, I had the privilege of traveling to Africa to introduce the Primarily Math program to seven teachers from the Senegalese-American Bilingual School (SABS) in Dakar, Senegal.
+In July of 2018, I had the privilege of traveling to Africa to introduce the Primarily Math program to seven teachers from the Senegalese-American Bilingual School (SABS) in Dakar, Senegal.
 This experience was one component of the 2018 Afrimath Summer Program.
 Headquartered in Dakar, Afrimath is an initiative designed to strengthen mathematics education in Senegal and all of Africa by engaging students and teachers in rich learning experiences that deepen their knowledge of mathematics and mathematics pedagogy.

 Afrimath founder and director, Masake (Kane) Ly, is a Senegalese native who was a high school math teacher at SABS while she earned her Master of Arts for Teachers degree through UNL’s online program.
 I served as her online instructor for several courses, and she asked me to be her advisor.
 Ly traveled to Nebraska to take a summer graduate course, and we developed a friendship that led to our collaboration.